-- 12. The annual accounts are an essential part of demonstrating North Ayrshire Council's (the council) stewardship of resources and its performance in the use of those resources - 13.
+- 10. The annual accounts are an essential part of demonstrating the council's stewardship of resources and its performance in the use of those resources. - 11.
+As appointed auditors we are required to perform an audit of the financial statements, consider other information within the Annual Accounts, and express a number of audit opinions in an Independent Auditor's Report in accordance with International Standards on Auditing (ISAs) in the UK, Practice Note 10 from the Public Audit Forum which interprets the ISAs for the public sector, and guidance from Audit Scotland. - 12.
 We focus our work on the areas of highest risk.
 As part of our planning process we prepare a risk assessment highlighting the audit risks relating to each of the main financial systems relevant to the production of the financial statements in the annual accounts.